python-arch/SFTA-SegDino/EXPERIMENT_PLAN.md

 - LoRA vs SALT under **matched trainable parameter budgets** Secondary (optional): other PEFTs (e.g., IA³/adapters/BitFit) as long as parameter budgets are matched.

+### Symbolically-aligned reparameterization (SALT-like variants)
+In addition to comparing existing PEFT methods (LoRA/SALT), we will test **symbolically-aligned SALT-like variants** as ablations to understand how reparameterization interacts with symbolic alignment:
+- **SALT-G (symbolic-gradient gated subspace):** use symbolic-loss signals to decide which layers/components update (others frozen).
+- **SALT-S/A (structure vs appearance spectrum split):** partition the singular spectrum into “structure” vs “appearance” components and couple them to different losses (e.g., `L_sym` vs `L_core`).
+- **SALT-Dial (domain dial):** learn a small set of per-layer scalars that modulate adaptation strength; symbolic loss supervises the dial to avoid over-adaptation.

+These are treated as **ablation variants** of the reparameterized update space (not new datasets or new supervision).

 ## Symbolic Alignment (what “symbolic” means)
 We replace hand-crafted shape/topology statistics with a **learned mask-structure descriptor encoder** `E_θ`.